Space Exploration

 George Bush Presidential Library and Museum: Space Resources

-- Beyond the Moon: NASAs Continuing Mission
+Beyond the Moon: NASA’s Continuing Mission

-Web page describing an exhibit which is set to run from September 19, 2008 to August 23, 2009 at the George Bush Presidential Library and Museum.
-Includes links to forther information, such as songs used to awaken astronauts on space missions. - Remarks to the Crewmembers of the Space Shuttle Atlantis and the Winners of the Orbiter-Naming Competition
+Web page describing an exhibit which ran from September 19, 2008 to August 23, 2009 at the George Bush Presidential Library and Museum.
+Includes links to further information, such as songs used to awaken astronauts on space missions.

-Transcript of a speech made by President Bush on May 16, 1989. - Remarks to the Young Astronaut Council and a Teleconference With the Crew of Space Shuttle Discovery
+Remarks to the Young Astronaut Council and a Teleconference with the Crew of Space Shuttle Discovery

 Drawn from the Public Papers of the President, this web page provides the transcript of a speech made by President Bush and a teleconference with shuttle astronauts on January 24, 1992.

-Clinton Presidential Materials Project: Space Resources
+William J. Clinton Presidential Library: Space Resources

-- Fact Sheet: National Space Policy, September 19, 1996
+Fact Sheet: National Space Policy, September 19, 1996

-Details the goals and guidelines of the future of Americas space policy. - The Future Management and Use of the U.S. Space Launch Bases and Ranges, February 8, 2000
+The Future Management and Use of the U.S. Space Launch Bases and Ranges

-Examines the role of government agencies and the U.S. commercial space sector in the policy and management issues of space launches. - Joint Statement of the Space Station Partnership, December 6, 1993
+This report examines the role of government agencies and the U.S. commercial space sector in the policy and management issues of space launches.

 Announces the invitation to Russia to join the international Partnership.

-- Remarks by the President and Colonel Eileen Collins at the Announcement of First Woman Shuttle Commander, March 5, 1998
+Remarks by the President and Colonel Eileen Collins at the Announcement of First Woman Shuttle Commander, March 5, 1998

-Includes the text of the speeches of the first woman shuttle commander, Col. Eileen Collins, and President Clinton. - Space Station, June 19, 1998
+Includes the text of the comments of the first woman shuttle commander, Col. Eileen Collins, and President Clinton.

-Staff paper prepared for the Presidents Commission to Study Capital Budgeting, describes the investment needed for a space station. - Space Station Redesign, July 17, 1993
+Staff paper prepared for the President’s Commission to Study Capital Budgeting, describes the investment needed for a space station.

-History of the redesign of the Space Station programs under President Clinton, includes the pertinent reports. - Statement on National Space Transportation Policy, August 5, 1994
+History of the redesign of the Space Station programs under President Clinton, includes the pertinent reports.

-Outlines a clear course for the nations space program, providing a coherent strategy for supporting and strengthening U.S. space launch capability.
+Outlines a clear course for the nation’s space program, providing a coherent strategy for supporting and strengthening U.S. space launch capability.

 Neptune taken by Voyager spacecraft.